mxmass/cc_filter_matches_solution/README.md

 App has 3 components: Form, User and List realized just with the original Vue reactivity (no VUEX) and i used Vuetify to make interface human friendly

+API calls delays simulated by setTimeout to make requests look realistic

 The only tricky part was to force loading different images from the same URI, solved using asyncComputed plugin that adds such a hook to the Vue instance lifecycle

 No tests yet (